HarshalRamRV/SalesSense-AI/README.md

-# Customer Support Chatbot for Retail Analytics
+# SalesSense-AI: Customer Support Chatbot for Retail Analytics

 ## Overview
 This project is a fully functional customer support chatbot designed to integrate with a retail analytics platform.
 It enables users to interact with the chatbot to query sales data and receive insights.
 The chatbot utilizes a Large Language Model (LLM) for natural language understanding and interacts with a SQL database for structured data retrieval.